 |Storage Class||Characteristics||Use Cases||Price (per GB per month)**|

-|Cloud Storage Nearline||Lower availability than Standard Storage; lowest cost per GB stored, but with costs for data access and a 30-day minimum storage duration.||Data you do not expect to access frequently (i.e., no more than once per month).
-Typically this is backup data for disaster recovery, or so called "cold" storage that is archived and may or may not be needed at some future time.||$0.01|
+||Data you expect to access infrequently (i.e., no more than once per year).
+Typically this is for disaster recovery, or data that is archived and may or may not be needed at some future time.||$0.007|

-All storage classes support:
+All storage classes are designed for:

-Creating buckets in regional and multi-region locations.
+Creating buckets in locations worldwide.

-The same OAuth and granular access controls to secure your data.
+Using the same OAuth and granular access controls to secure your data.

 The same data security through encryption at rest.